-(4) Net assets per unit has been adjusted for the change in accounting policy relating to the calculation of net asset value based bid prices versus closing prices prior to 2007.
+(4) Net assets per unit has been adjusted for the change in accounting policy relating to the calculation of net asset value based on bid prices versus closing prices prior to 2007.

 (2) The management expense ratio ("MER") is the sum of all fees and expenses, including federal and provincial sales taxes but excluding transaction fees, charged to the Fund divided by the average net asset value.
-The MER for 2010 includes the special resolution expense and warrant exercise fees is 1.86%.
+The MER for 2011 includes special resolution recovery.
+The MER for 2011 excluding special resolution recovery is 2.13%.
+The MER for 2010 includes special resolution expense and warrant exercise fees.
+The MER for 2010 excluding special resolution expense and warrant exercise fees is 1.86%.
 The MER for 2009 includes the warrant offering costs.
-The MER for 2009 excluding the warrant offering costs.
-The MER for 2009 excluding the warrant offering costs.
+The MER for 2009 excluding the warrant offering costs is 1.78%.